techBrandon/Check-RevEncrypt/README.md

 Welcome!
 This repo contains a simple PowerShell script to report on all things reversible encryption.

-If you didn't start there, see the companion article here:
+If you didn't start there, see the companion article [here](https://techbrandon.github.io/active%20directory/security/powershell/2025/07/10/modern-detection-of-reversible-encryption.html) for a write up of the problems this script aims to solve.

-Check-AllUsersClearText.ps1 run without adjustment will report on the Default Domain Policy, Fine-Grained Password Policies and User Account Configuration.
+Running `Check-AllUsersClearText.ps1` without adjustment will report on the Default Domain Password Policy(DDPP), Fine-Grained Password Policies(FGPP) and User Account Configuration.
 This script will definitively detect all users in a domain that are configured with a clear-text password (reversible encryption).
 Specific details for each user or configuration found, including details of how to remediate, are written to the screen.

 Update 3 variables under certain conditions:

-$defaultDomainPolicy -- if you renamed the policy you use to configure the default password policy
+`$defaultDomainPolicy` -- if you renamed the policy used to configure the default password policy.
+By default, this is "Default Domain Policy".

-$verboseMode -- Change this to $True to globally enable verbose mode.
+`$verboseMode` -- Change this to $True to globally enable verbose mode.
 Change in MAIN below to run verbose individually.
 NOTE: Changing verboseMode globally will display clear-text password information.
 It is recommended to run with $False first.

-$DChostname -- if you are not running directly on the DC, update this to the DC you will be targeting
+`$DChostname` -- if you are not running directly on the DC, update this to the DC you will be targeting

-Reporting on clear-text password data requires the use of DSInternals. https://github.com/MichaelGrafnetter/DSInternals _This module may be detected as malware and will need to be excluded in order to complete successfully.
+Reporting on clear-text password data requires the use of [DSInternals](https://github.com/MichaelGrafnetter/DSInternals). `Install-Module DSInternals -Force`
+>This module may be detected as malware and will need to be excluded in order to complete successfully.
-I have no affiliation with DSInternals and take no responsibility for its use._
+I have no affiliation with DSInternals and take no responsibility for its use.

-The script must be run as a Domain Administrator in a Administrative PowerShell session.
+**The script must be run as a Domain Administrator in an Administrative PowerShell session.**

-**Sample output**
+Sample output:

 Non-Verbose Mode